johnjago/johnjago.com/src/blog/content/books.md

 draft: false
 ---

-I've read some wonderful books that people have recommended to me, which I otherwise wouldn't have known about, so I feel a small obligation to pass on the favor here.
+People often recommend wonderful books to me that I otherwise wouldn't have known about, so I feel an obligation to pass on the favor here.

 Favorites are marked with *